 The Bristol Centre for Surgical Research is a multidisciplinary collaboration aiming to transform patient care.
 We focus on improving early phase studies to understand and promote safe and efficient surgical innovation.
 We also work to optimise trials to increase evidence-based surgical practice.
 The centre tackles key questions relevant to patients, clinicians and the NHS and is working to inspire and train a new generation of surgeons to undertake high quality research.
 We are supported by and collaborate closely with the NIHR Bristol Biomedical Research Centre and the Royal College of Surgeons.

-The Centre works closely with the NIHR Bristol Biomedical Research Centre, the Royal College of Surgeons of England, Bristol Trials Centre, and the MRC Trials Methodology Research Partnership.
+The Centre works closely with the NIHR Bristol Biomedical Research Centre, the Royal College of Surgeons of England, Bristol Trials Centre, and the MRC-NIHR Trials Methodology Research Partnership (TMRP).
 The Centre builds on previous work undertaken by the MRC Network of Hubs for Trials Methodology Research ConDuCT-II Hub.